Bluebaritone21/SICP-Snap-/chap-1.md

 (((3) * (((2) * (4) $<:>) + (3) + (5) $<:>) $<:>) + ((10) - (7)) + (6) $<:>)
 </pre>

 which the interpreter would readily evaluate to be 57.
-Luckally, Snap<i>!</i> uses a feature called *zebra striping*, where blocks alternate between light and dark, to help us keep track of the nesting of blocks.
+Luckily, Snap<i>!</i> uses a feature called *zebra striping*, where blocks alternate between light and dark, to help us keep track of the nesting of blocks.

 Even with complex expressions, the interpreter always operates in the same basic cycle: it detects when the user clicks a block, evaluates the expression, and prints the result.
 This mode of operation is often expressed by saying that the interpreter runs in a *read-eval-print loop*.
 Observe in particular that it is not necessary to explicitly instruct the interpreter to print the value of the expression.